Peg Yorkin: Career

-In 1991, she made a endowment and gift to the Feminist Majority Foundation (of which she was a cofounder and chair) and the Fund for the Feminist Majority, a sister organization that she co-founded in 1987.
+In 1991, she made a $10 million endowment and gift to the Feminist Majority Foundation (of which she was a co-founder and chair) and the Fund for the Feminist Majority, a sister organization that she co-founded in 1987.
 The first program of the endowment was to help make RU 486 or another anti-progestin available to women.
 Yorkin received the Women of Courage Award in 1993.

 Yorkin spoke at the Feminist Expo 2000 at the Baltimore Convention Center, and also produced live theater in Los Angeles.

 Yorkin was criticized by Bitch magazine for saying in 2009, in regard to Roman Polanski, "My personal thoughts are let the guy go.
-It’s bad a person was raped.
+It's bad a person was raped.
 But that was so many years ago.
 The guy has been through so much in his life.
-It’s crazy to arrest him now.
+It's crazy to arrest him now.
 Let it go.
 The government could spend its money on other things."